A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L0--L1: From Manual Labor to Preliminary Assistance

-\ptitle{Limitations.} Despite these sophisticated advancements in processing long, structurally complex, and multimodal data, L1 data agents are constrained by their fundamental operational model: a static, single-pass workflow.
-Even with advanced multimodal retrieval and complex reasoning pipelines like those in VisDoM~\cite{suri-etal-2025-visdom}, if the initial context misses a critical piece of evidence, the agent has no mechanism to recognize this failure and autonomously re-interrogate the source documents.
-Furthermore, should data agents misinterpret a complex chart or generate a factually incorrect statement, they lack the metacognitive ability to self-critique by cross-validating its own output against the original data.
-This inability to adapt based on intermediate results means they cannot perform true iterative analysis, leaving the ultimate responsibility of verification and refinement with the user.

-\stitle{Report Generation.} Report generation has become a central approach for communicating analytical insights, combining visualizations and narrative text to make data more interpretable and actionable.
-The overarching goal is to help users bridge the gap between raw data and decision-making by addressing challenges in query interpretation, data transformation, visual mapping, interaction, and presentation.
-Within this context, L1 data agents primarily act as interpreters and assistants within the early exploration of LLMs.
-They generate charts, summaries, or explanations in response to user queries, lowering comprehension barriers but offering no perception of or adaptation to the visualization environment.
+\stitle{Report Generation.} Report generation combines visualizations and narrative text to make analytical insights interpretable and actionable.
+Within the early exploration of LLMs, data agents primarily act as interpreters and assistants by generating charts, summaries, or explanations in response to user queries, concentrating on the L1 autonomy.

 Several representative works illustrate this pattern.

-For translating structured data into human-readable narratives, ReportGPT~\cite{cecchi2024reportgpt} introduces a verifiable table-to-text generation pipeline that employs a DSL to make table operations explicit and uses user feedback for factual verification.
-Datatales~\cite{sultanum2023datatales} investigates the use of LLMs for authoring data-driven articles on program-based visualization.
-Similarly, InterChat~\cite{chen2025interchat}, VizTA~\cite{wang2025VizTA}, and Choe et al.~\cite{choe2025enhancing} have explored agentic frameworks in visualization contexts to support multimodal interaction, where direct manipulation and natural language are combined to disambiguate queries, and textual narratives are enriched with visually grounded evidence on charts.
-Extending this direction, ChartLens~\cite{suri-etal-2025-chartlens} introduces a multi-agent framework that grounds narrative text with fine-grained visual attributes by providing bounding box citations as supporting evidence within chart images.
+ReportGPT~\cite{cecchi2024reportgpt} introduces a verifiable table-to-text generation pipeline to derive human-readable narratives, which employs a DSL for explicit table operations and user feedback for factual verification.
+Datatales~\cite{sultanum2023datatales} investigates LLMs for authoring data-driven articles.
+Similarly, InterChat~\cite{chen2025interchat}, VizTA~\cite{wang2025VizTA}, and Choe et al.~\cite{choe2025enhancing} explore agentic frameworks for multimodal interaction, using combined direct manipulation and natural language to disambiguate queries and enrich textual narratives with visually grounded evidence.
+Extending this, ChartLens~\cite{suri-etal-2025-chartlens} introduces a multi-agent framework to ground narrative text with fine-grained visual attributes, providing bounding box citations as evidence within charts.

-\ptitle{Limitations.} Overall, L1 data agents lower comprehension barriers and provide on-demand explanations and verification mechanisms, enabling users to derive insights more easily.
-Yet their autonomy remains limited: these systems operate in a ``one-shot Q\&A'' paradigm, lacking real-time perception and iterative refinement.
-As a result, the human remains the primary driver of analysis and validation, while the agent functions as an assistant rather than an autonomous collaborator.